ISISComputingGroup/ibex_developers_manual/Umbrella-Tickets.md

 * Rename the original tickets as <TICKET NUMBER>-1: <Ticket purpose>
 * Set the estimate on the original ticket
 * Spin out any new tickets as in case 1
+* Inform Kevin that you have created an umbrella ticket so he can track the new tickets